 Who facilitates the Communities of Practice?

 This is a great opportunity for those who are seeking national leadership opportunities in the field of civic and community engagement.
-However, Campus Compact does not provide financial support for those who serve as CoP co-facilitators.

 How can I get involved?